Akamoha/OOP-Resources/Projects/local whatsapp/README.txt

 	http://nvie.com/posts/a-successful-git-branching-model/

 2. Maven (for project management)
-	Maven is a kind of dependency manager that takes care of importing and maintaing dependencies of libraries you will be using http://maven.apache.org/guides/getting-started/index.html
+	Maven is a kind of dependency manager that takes care of importing and maintaining dependencies of libraries you will be using http://maven.apache.org/guides/getting-started/index.html

 3. Dropwizard / Spring Boot (any one, web frameworks to make your life easier)